 One last symptom is the air conditioner leaking fluids all over the place.
 This is a sure-fire sign that one of the coolant pipes has corroded and began to leak, which will quickly destroy the system as a whole before too much time has passed.

-Should you encounter any of these symptoms in your air conditioner, then you should contact a professional air conditioner repair company to send someone out to look at the system.
+Should you encounter any of these symptoms in your air conditioner, then you should contact emergency ac repair Las Vegas to send someone out to look at the system.
 Also, be prepared for the possibility that the unit is beyond saving, and that it may be time to replace the air conditioner.
 Even if you can get it working again, aging systems will gradually become more and more expensive to maintain, and will break down more frequently.
 In such an event, it’s actually cheaper in the long run to just spend money of an entirely new air conditioner rather than continue to pump money into a unit that's on its way out.

 In any case, you'll be happier to know the score before August.